robfleggett/Portfolio/README.md

 # Portfolio
-Various Code in R, Python, and SQL
+Various Code in R, Python, and SQL with Excel Models